 What Are the Causes of Acute Scrotum in Boys?

 We know acute scrotum as a condition in baby boys or children that appears as inflammation and pain in this part of their body.
-It may be caused by different pathologies, some of which may be medical emergencies and require quick action.
+It may be caused by different illnesses or injuries, some of which may be medical emergencies and require quick action.
 Here, we’ll tell you about the most common causes of acute scrotum.

 Acute scrotum due to testicular torsion